 • A rating of 5 indicates a complex reading passage (for example, a passage constructed with several subordinate clauses) with questions requiring the student to understand the form and function of words in the passage.

-Ratings have currently been applied to about 20% of the posted exercises.
+Ratings have currently been applied to 100% of the exercises, with about 30% of these posted to the site.